Before you create virtual private clouds (VPCs) and vSwitches, you must plan the number of VPCs and vSwitches, and CIDR blocks of VPCs and vSwitches.

 - How do I specify CIDR blocks if I want to connect a VPC to another VPC or a data center?

-How many VPCs do I use?
+How many VPCs do I need?

 Multiple VPCsWe recommend that you create multiple VPCs if you have one of the following requirements: